AllStarLink/ASL3/README.md

 ```
 The node lookup routines will output debug information showing the node lookups if the debug level is set to 4 or higher.

+## Echolink Show Nodes
+`echolink show nodes`  is used to view the currently connected echolink users.

 ## Debugging

 Previously app_rpt and associated channels supported setting the debug level with an associated app / channel command.
 These app / channel commands have been removed and replaced with the asterisk command: